pingcap/tidb-operator/en/enable-tls-between-components.md

 3. Generate the server-side certificate.

     In `cert-manager`, the Certificate resource represents the certificate interface.
-This certificate is issued and updated by the ClusterIssuer created in Step 2.
+This certificate is issued and updated by the Issuer created in Step 2.

     According to [Enable TLS Authentication | TiDB Documentation](https://pingcap.com/docs/stable/how-to/secure/enable-tls-between-components/), each component needs a server-side certificate, and all components need a shared client-side certificate for their clients.